jtrauer/epi_model_r/README.md

 number of strata in the second heterogeneous mixing stratification.
 In this case, the composite mixing matrix is calculated as the kronecker product of the two mixing matrices for the two stratifications.
-The contents of the matrices may not strictly be contact rates, because the the rates of contact would still be calculated by multiplying through by the parameter associated with that transition (although if this were set to one, then they would be).
+The contents of the matrices may not strictly be per capita contact rates, because the rates of contact are still calculated by multiplying through by the parameter associated with that transition (although if this were set to one, then this would be the case).

 ### Heterogeneous infectiousness
 Heterogeneous infectiousness of different strata can be specified through the infectiousness_adjustments argument to the stratify method.
-These are specified as a dictionary of relative infectiousness values with keys strata and values the relative infectiousness of that strata.
+These are specified as a dictionary of relative infectiousness values with keys the strata names and values the relative infectiousness of that strata.

 ### Multi-strain models
 Multi-strain models can be created by specifying "strain" as the stratification name when calling stratify.
+As with "age", using this stratification name will result in specific model behaviours.
 When this is done, the force of infection will be calculated separately for each stratum, representing a strain of the organism of interest.
 Only compartments representing infection with the organism should be included in the compartments being stratified.